AlexDaniel/orgsleep/README.md

 The script does pixel-banging, which is arguably easier than trying to force matplotlib or gnuplot to render 1-pixel lines.
-In fact, there were matplotlib *and* gnuplot versions of orgsleep, but they were only adequate before I surpassed 2-year milestone.
-I'm still looking for a better solution, please let me know if there's something better.
+In fact, there were matplotlib *and* gnuplot versions of orgsleep, but they were only adequate before I surpassed a 2-year milestone.
+I'm still looking for a better solution, please let me know if there's something.

 Usage
 -----